V4Fire/Client/src/base/b-list/README.md

 ### Props

+#### [orientation = `horizontal`]

+Indicates whether the component orientation is `horizontal`, `vertical`, or unknown/ambiguous.
+This props affects the ARIA component role.

 #### [listTag = `'ul'`]

-A type of the list' root tag.
+A type of the list root tag.

 #### [listElTag = `'li'`]

-A type of list' element tags.
+A type of list element tags.

 #### [activeProp]